-2.3.4 Regional Policy
+3.6 Regional Policy

-2.3.4.1 Transport Strategy for the Greater Dublin Area 2016 - 2035
+3.6.1 Transport Strategy for the Greater Dublin Area 2016 - 2035

 The GDA Transport Strategy (NTA 2016) was prepared in accordance with Section 12 of Number 15 of 2008 - Dublin Transport Authority Act 2008 (as amended) and was approved in April 2016 by the then Minister for Transport, Tourism and Sport.
-The GDA Transport Strategy (NTA 2016) has recently (January 2023) been superseded by the Greater Dublin Area Transport Strategy 2022 -2042 been superseded by the Greater Dublin Area Transport Strategy 2022 -2042 however, it has been kept within this report to provide context and due to the fact that numerous other 'live' Plans and Strategies reference this Strategy.
+The GDA Transport Strategy (NTA 2016) has recently (January 2023) been superseded by the Greater Dublin Area Transport Strategy 2022 -2042 however, it has been kept within this report to provide context and due to the fact that numerous other 'live' Plans and Strategies reference this Strategy.